 In summary, This article has listed the highest currencies from around Africa.
 Reading this article will help you know and understand currencies better.

 The article shows us the strength of a currency, which is determined by exchanging it against the dollar.
 The exchange rate is the main factor that determines a currency’s strength.

-It would be good to comment on our social networks about what you have gained from this article.
+Commenting on our social networks about what you have gained from this article would be good.
 It would also be great to share this with your friends on your social circles online if you enjoyed this article.